CYPECAD

 CYPECAD.
 Click to enlarge the image

-The floor beams may be reinforced concrete, steel (normal or castellated) or mixed.
+The floor beams may be reinforced concrete, steel (normal or castellated), mixed and timber.
 Corbels can also be introduced.

 Supports

-The program allows for reinforced concrete, rectangular, circular or steel columns.
+The program allows for reinforced concrete columns, steel columns and composite steel and concrete columns.

 Shear walls can be rectangular or adopt on plan any shape made up of rectangles.